JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 Replace # with the flightgroup index.
 The default ProfileName is "Default".

+# warheads linking

+To limit the rate of fire of warheads dual mode set the "LimitLinkedWarheadFireRate" setting. it is disabled by default.

 # mesh filter

 To enable or disable the fire mesh filter set the "EnableFireMeshFilter" setting.
 It is enabled by default.